-20% of all strokes are hemorrhagic, meaning they are caused by arterial rupture.
-Hemorrhagic stroke can damage other brain tissue as a result of increased intracranial pressure and compression of brain tissue.
+Approximately 13% of all strokes are hemorrhagic, meaning they are caused by arterial rupture.
+Hemorrhagic strokes can damage other brain tissue as a result of increased intracranial pressure and compression of brain tissue (Centers for Disease Control and Prevention, 2023).
+Hemorrhagic strokes can divided into:

-- 10% are due to intracerebral hemorrhage (ICH), when a blood vessel in the brain bursts and spills into the surrounding brain tissue, damaging brain cells.
+- Intracerebral hemorrhage (ICH).
+This is when a blood vessel in the brain bursts and spills into the surrounding brain tissue, damaging brain cells.
 Brain cells beyond the leak are damaged.
-Hypertension, trauma, vascular malformations, use of anticoagulants and other conditions can cause ICH. - 10% are due to subarachnoid hemorrhage (SAH), when an artery on or near the surface of the brain bursts and spills into the space between the surface of the brain and skull.
-This is often signalled by a sudden, severe headache and is commonly caused by an aneurysm.
+Hypertension, trauma, vascular malformations, use of anticoagulants and other conditions can cause ICH. - Subarachnoid hemorrhage (SAH), when an artery on or near the surface of the brain bursts and spills into the space between the surface of the brain and skull.
+This is often signaled by a sudden, severe headache and is commonly caused by an aneurysm.